research-ag/generics/README.md

-# Workaround for async function with parametric type in Motoko
+# Workaround for async functions with parametric type in Motoko

 ## Overview

 ### Links

-The package is published on [MOPS](https://mops.one/generics and [GitHub](https://github.com/research-ag/generics).
+The package is published on [MOPS](https://mops.one/generics) and [GitHub](https://github.com/research-ag/generics).

 The API documentation can be found [here](https://mops.one/generics/docs).